mayankanand2701/GeetaGPT/README.md

 - OpenAI API : Utilized for generating responses to user questions based on the Bhagavad Gita teachings.

 ## How to Run the App
-To run the GeetaCPT web application locally, follow these steps :
+To run the GeetaGPT web application locally, follow these steps :
 - Clone the repository to your local machine.
 - Navigate to the project directory.
 - Open the index.html file in your preferred web browser.